 - Book a snorkel boat tour.
 Yep, in spite of everything I said about our experiences on snorkel boat tours.
 If you’ve got a family, it’s the only way to do it.
+Because this was the best snorkeling we managed from South Maui beaches.
+A video below shows what we managed to see.
+But my husband was the only one who could managed the camera and not get bashed on the rocks by the waves.
+It was rough the whole week we were there.
+There is no way kids could do it safely.
 To find a snorkel boat tour, start with the recommendations in Maui Revealed.
 You can read my review of Maui Revealed[link] to see why I recommend this.

 - If you are having great luck, add some shore excursions.
 Look for very protected bays (not beaches) early in the morning.
 Your best bet is probably going to be a marine reserve, in spite of the possibility of crowds.
 To people who aren’t experts – those who haven’t snorkeled everywhere – the top spot for snorkeling in Maui Honolua Bay on the north end of West Maui.
 (The guidebooks will all tell you it’s over-rated.
 But I talked to tourists who recommended it.)
 That’s where I would try first.